Navi Mumbai Metro: Construction

 Line 1 is planned to be developed in 3 phases:

 Infrastructure

-An international consortium of companies including Ansaldo STS, Tata Projects and CSR Zhuzhou will provide the electrical and mechanical systems for the first phase of Line 1.
+An international consortium of companies including Ansaldo STS, Tata Project and CSR Zhuzhou will provide the electrical and mechanical systems for the first phase of Line 1.
 Ansaldo will conduct systems integration and supply train control systems, telecoms, fare collection systems and equipment storage.
-The metro's standard gauge network would be electrified at 25 kV AC, with power provided via an overhead catenary.
+The metro's standard gauge Network would be electrified at 25 kV AC, with power provided via an overhead catenary.